Blog icon

 • Sensor/AI Systems for Wildlife and Environments.
 Design and implementation of multi-modal sensor systems for monitoring motion traces, behaviour, and physiology of animal and plant species, linked to ecosystem rehabilitation, reduced impact of feral species and revegetation of industrial sites.
 Vision-based surveillance methods for real-time assessment of underwater habitats.
 On-device real-time AI algorithms to classify behaviour, feeding patterns of animals.
 Large-scale computer vision ML platforms for monitoring species populations.

-• Mine ecosystems.
-Wireless sensor network for microclimate sensing and analytics for surface mine rehabilitation.
-Automation of post-mining land rehabilitation.
+• Mining/Solar infractructure.
+Wireless sensor network for sensing microclimate, mechanical and thermal stresses, and analytics of those signals for various applications, such as surface mine rehabilitation or monitoring of solar panels.
 Underground communications for sensor communication and actuation in mining.

 • Efficient and Robust Low-power Radio Communication.
 Design and evaluation of interference-robust multi-radio platforms with improved delivery rates, network stability, and transmission costs at minimal or no increase in energy cost over mainstream radios and radio protocols.

-• Building Energy Efficiency.
-Application of pervasive computing to improve energy usage in office appliances and heating, cooling, and ventilation systems
+• Occupancy, efficiency in built environments.
+Application of pervasive computing to improve energy usage in office appliances and heating, cooling, and ventilation systems.
+Large scale monitoring of public spaces for improved maintenance and optimized spatial/temporal use of public infrastructure.

 Professional Experiences